AlexMavromatis/FiwareDeployment/README.md

-# FIWARE DEPLOYMENT HPN-BIO
+# FIWARE DEPLOYMENT

-TODO: This is a suite of shell scripts that automatically set the enviroment for deploying the Fiware iot stack.
+This is a suite of shell scripts that automatically set the enviroment for deploying the Fiware iot stack.
 By running the script the deployment takes care of all the dependencies and fully installs all the components of Fiware for the IoT stack.

 ## Installation

-TODO: Clone the repository and cd into the folder.
+Clone the repository and cd into the folder.
 Then just run the  **sudo sh ./FiwareController.sh** script and     everything should run automatically.

 ## Usage

-TODO: You can edit anything you want in the scripts in order to maintain the deployment.
+ You can edit anything you want in the scripts in order to maintain the deployment.

 ## Credits

-TODO: University of Bristol High Performance Networks
+ University of Bristol High Performance Networks

 ## License

-TODO: Write license

- University of Bristol Confidential
+ University of Bristol Confidential All Rights Reserved.
- __________________
- All Rights Reserved.

  NOTICE:  All information contained herein is, and remains the property of University of Bristol and its suppliers,